 Windows has a few limitations when it comes to recovering instances from snapshots within AWS.
 AWS EC2 doesn’t allow for the creation of launchable AMIs from snapshots of instances.
 Consequently, if you are unable to create AMIs from snapshots of the instances you will not be able to recover an instance from an image.
 If you wish to be able to recover a large environment quickly you should have the recovery processes completely automated, otherwise you will be left with the painful and tedious task of trying to recover your servers manually.

-CPM is an enterprise-class backup-recovery and disaster recovery solution for AWS EC2.
+N2WS Backup & Recovery (CPM) is an enterprise-class backup-recovery and disaster recovery solution for AWS EC2.
 CPM allows users to manage multiple AWS accounts and configure policies and schedules to take automated snapshot backups.
 It also also makes use of the Windows VSS via CPM’s thin backup agent.

 CPM helps companies manage snapshot-based backup on large, complex environments both on Windows and Linux by providing a range of features to enhance automation and control of backup processes.
 The solution offers support for comprehensive functionalities, such as application consistency, and DR across regions and accounts.
 In terms of supporting backup consistency, CPM users employ a lightweight agent which comes with a standard MSI installation package that can be installed by a simple command line.
 Any organization that has infrastructure to install and connect remotely to a Windows service can easily use this method to install and configure the CPM agent, avoiding the time and effort of manual installation.
 Once installed and configured, CPM streamlines the AWS backup policy across all Windows instances using AWS EC2 tags, allowing for an even higher level of automation.